PeterBunBun/JL/README.md

 2. Override the parent class with 3 initial arguments.
 3. Extend the parent class with a method `checkAt()` to constrain/verify the format of a username.
 4. Set initial variables and implement `checkRange()` and `checkAt()` while constructing.
-5. Set the static decorator to a `HtmlUsernameDecorator` object as default while constructing.
+5. Set the static decorator to a `HtmlUsernameDecorator` instance
 6. Override static function `setDecorator()`